-Here you will find speaking cards for FCE Speaking Part 2 (pictures comparison) with answers and useful phrases.
-You can print them or save in PDF.
-Check our FCE Speaking Part 2 Tips to know how to get better score!
+Here you will find speaking cards for FCE Speaking Part 2 (picture comparison) with answers and useful phrases.
+You can print or save them as PDFs.
+Have a look at our FCE Speaking Part 2 Tips to learn how to get a higher score!

 Sample answers are written in italics.